 Dublin has an open, international, competitive and diversified economy.
 It is a major hub for leading IT and financial services companies as well as for research and development activities.
-It is also a major tourism, leisure and culture destination and has a vibrant restaurant, food, distillery and craft sector.
+It is also a major tourism, leisure and culture destination and has a vibrant restaurant, food and craft sector.
+Dublin is also known as a destination that supports the creation of new brewing and distilling opportunities given the important economic contribution both sectors make to the city.

 The city is home to a number of world class educational institutions as well as a growing health and health sciences sector.
-Finally, it is a major transport and logistics hub, with Dublin Port providing a direct trading route to the UK and Continental Europe.
+Finally, it is a major transport and logistics hub with Dublin Port providing a direct trading route to the UK and Continental Europe.